Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Using this tool, you can filter product recommendations and personalize your emails.
 Therefore, your customers might be more likely to open your messages.

-Automated emails
+3. Automated emails

-Finally, you should consider setting up automated customer service emails.
 These messages will send in response to specific triggers.
 Fortunately, all of these automated emails are also possible with software such as Drip.

 For example, you might use abandoned cart emails.
 Your customers will receive these if they navigate away from your WooCommerce store before completing their purchases.
 Therefore, they can incentivize your users to reconsider their shopping:

 Furthermore, you might like to consider setting up automated shipping and order notification emails.
 These messages send customers their purchase details and keep them up to date on their chosen products.
-Automating these emails means you won’t need to manually write one every time a consumer buys an item:

 An example of an order confirmation email.

-You can set automated emails like shipping and notification emails
+You can set automated emails like shipping and notification emails (click to zoom)

 Finally, you might like to send a welcome series of emails to your customers.
-For example, if they opt-in to your mailing list, you could send an introductory message explaining your business and its core products.
-Then, you could follow up with a sequence of emails that further explore different aspects of your company.
+For example, if they were opt-in to your mailing list, you could send a message explaining your business and its core products.

 Conclusion